jamesha100/cucm-license-management/page1.md

 -If a user is assigned as the owner of two devices then a UCL Enhanced Plus license will be consumed.
 -If a user is assigned as the user of between three and ten devices then a CUWL license will be consumed.
 From the CUCM device licensing perspective there is no difference between CUWL Standard and CUWL Meetings althougb the former seem to be allocated before the latter.

 If device ownership is not configured correctly then the wrong license types can be consumed.
-For example, if a user has a deskphone, Jabber for Windows, Jabber for iPhone and Jabber for iPad then all their devices could be covered by a single CUWL Standard license.
-If the ownership of these devices is not configured then four UCL Enhanced licenses would be allocated.
+For example, if a user has a deskphone, a personal video conference unit, Jabber for Windows, Jabber for iPhone and Jabber for iPad then all their devices could be covered by a single CUWL Standard license.
+If the ownership of these devices is not configured then five UCL Enhanced licenses would be allocated.
 If the CUCM system in this example only had CUWL Standard licenses available then four of this license type would be consumed - CUCM borrows from the higher tier - which is obviously inefficient in terms of license usage and cost.

 ### Typical License Issues